 Deleting Questions You Edited

-You can delete the question you edited from an assignment just as you would a W. W. Norton authored question.
+You can delete the question you edited from an assignment just as you would a W. W. Norton question.

 You can also permanently delete a question you edited from the Question Library.
 This action is irreversible.
 You cannot delete questions authored by W.W.
 Norton.